 It’s difficult to talk about, and many couples keep it hidden, but mental illness impacts every facet of a person’s life, as well as those around them.
 It often has a devastating influence on a relationship or marriage.
-Not only does it frequently lead to divorce, mental illness impacts child custody in significant ways.
+Not only does it frequently lead to divorce, but mental illness also impacts child custody in significant ways.

 Mental Illness & Child Custody

 Cases involving mental illness are notoriously tricky.
 Mental illness is a broad name that encompasses a wide array of disorders.
-This umbrella term covers depression, anxiety, addiction, bipolar disorder, and many other conditions.
+This umbrella term covers depression, anxiety, addiction, borderline personality disorder, bipolar disorder, and many other conditions.
 The nature of each is vastly different, and the same goes for how a particular mental illness impacts child custody.

 Because of the nature of the beast, there’s no one-size-fits-all approach to how mental illness impacts child custody.
 Every case is going to be different.
 It depends on the severity of the affliction, treatment options, the willingness of the parties involved to seek treatment, and many additional factors.